 Performance

-Both chips remain fast enough for demanding apps in 2026, and both phones receive iOS 26 updates alongside Apple's latest software features.
-Looking ahead, the iPhone 12 is expected to receive iOS support through approximately 2027-2028, while the iPhone 13 extends that runway to around 2028-2029, a one-year advantage that matters if you plan to hold onto the device for three or more years.
+Looking further out, the iPhone 12 is expected to receive iOS support through approximately 2027-2028 and the iPhone 13 through around 2028-2029, a one-year advantage that matters if you plan to hold the device for three or more years.

 👉 Related: 21 Best Classic and Old iPhone Games You Can Still Play